contemporary & environmental art — nature is the inspiration

 Vivienne likes to work on long-term projects, regularly adding her new learnings from her research, investigations and collaboration with her advisors.

-An invitation to connect with the natural world and to reflect on our place within Earth’s intricate ecosystems.
+An invitation to connect with the natural world:

 Other studio activities

-International exhibitions, art education—including the development of a sustainable secondary school art syllabus, classes, talks, and workshops—as well as collaborations with advisors, commissions, artist residencies, and a focus on using natural art materials.
+International exhibitions, art education—including the development of a sustainable primary and secondary school art syllabus, classes, talks, and workshops—as well as collaborations with advisors, commissions, books, artist residencies, and a focus on using natural art materials.

 -